 You will note that all of the information has been prefilled for you.

 Enter the appropriate information needed for the vendor.
-Click the Actions: Approve to approve the order and allow the billing of the order to the client.
+Click the action: 'approve' to approve the order and allow the order's billing to the client.

 How to enter a voucher/vendor invoice